jku-vds-lab/jku-vds-lab.github.io/_persons/hinterreiter.md

 ####
 ---

-I'm a postdoctoral researcher and Project Assistant in the Visual Data Science Lab.
+I'm a postdoctoral researcher and University Assistant in the Visual Data Science Lab.
 My research focuses on bringing techniques from visualization and machine learning together.
 I am especially interested in dimensionality reduction and explainbale AI.